giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v11.6.1.md

 date: '2020-11-03T07:19:06+00:00'
 description: Release notes for AWS workload cluster release v11.6.1, published on 03 November 2020, 07:19
-title: workload cluster release v11.6.1 for AWS
+title: Workload cluster release v11.6.1 for AWS
 ---

 **Nodes will be rolled during upgrade to this version.**